 (b) The non-refundable status of the deposit.
 The deposit is not refundable if your child does not take up a place at the School.
-The exception to this is where the School fills the vacancy created by your child’s withdrawal, in which case the School shall refund the deposit to you less its costs in administering your dealings with the School or a reasonable estimate of those costs.

 (c) How we use the deposit.
 The deposit will form part of the general funds of the School until it is credited without interest to the final payment of the fees or other sums due to the School on your child’s leaving.